Skip Navigation

 • Coordinate and disseminate an inventory of federal actions to reduce childhood lead exposures

-The Task Force Lead Subcommittee is helping to coordinate across the relevant federal agencies as they work to implement the goals of the Federal Action Plan to Reduce Childhood Lead Exposures and Associated Health Impacts.
+The Lead Exposures Subcommittee is helping to coordinate across federal agencies as they work to implement the goals of the Federal Action Plan to Reduce Childhood Lead Exposures and Associated Health Impacts.

 Accomplishments